HarryBoxer/RockPaperScissors-Simulator/README.md

 @author Sorrawit Tantharatana

 # Motivation
-I was inspired by the Startrek fan in the series name The Big Bang Theory.
+I was inspired by the Startrek fans in the series name The Big Bang Theory.
 They introduce how to play in this link  https://www.youtube.com/watch?v=x5Q6-wMx-K8

 # Hot to play
 Play rock paper scissors lizard spock with a bot, or kill time before Game of Thrones comes on.